AdobeDocs/dynamic-media-classic.en/help/publishing-files.md

 ## Get an asset’s publish history {#getting-an-asset-s-publish-history}

-The last date an asset was published is shown in Detail View at the top of the panel.
+The last date that an asset was published is shown in Detail View at the top of the panel.
 You can get more details about the publishing history by opening the History & Published Servers panel in Detail View.
 From there, you can see when the asset was published and to which servers it was published.

 ## Republished assets and CDN delays {#republished-assets-and-cdn-delays}